 Computer Science for All (CS4All) will ensure all NYC public school students learn computer science, with an emphasis on female, black and Latino students.
 Through our work, students will be better prepared to utilize computer science during their K-12 experience and after graduation.

 In the fall of 2015, Mayor Bill de Blasio and Chancellor Carmen Fariña announced an ambitious set of goals for New York City schools: by 2026, 80% of our students will graduate high school on time, and two-thirds of our students will be college ready.

-There are eight initiatives that comprise the Equity and Excellence agenda which will ensure all students receive a world-class education and have the opportunity to reach their full potential.
-Computer Science For All (CS4ALL) is one of the Equity and Excellence Initiatives.
+There are eight initiatives that comprise the Equity and Excellence agenda that will ensure all students receive a world-class education and have the opportunity to reach their full potential.
+Computer Science For All (CS4All) is one of these Equity and Excellence initiatives.

-Schools can implement CS education in a way that aligns best to their educational vision.
-CS can be a semester course, a multi-year sequence, or incorporated into other content area courses (e.g. science, math, art) in middle and high schools.
+Schools can implement a CS education in a way that aligns best to their educational vision.
+Computer science can be a semester course, a multi-year sequence, or incorporated into other content area courses (e.g. science, math, art,) in middle and high schools.
 For elementary schools, CS can be incorporated into core classes or cluster classes like art, music, or technology.

-The DOE and partner organizations will offer an array of professional learning opportunities to train nearly 5,000 teachers across elementary, middle, and high school.
+The DOE and partner organizations will offer an array of professional learning opportunities to train nearly 5,000 elementary, middle and high school teachers.
 This will ensure that all students receive at least one meaningful, high-quality CS learning experience at each school level, across the range of implementation options.